 The CDBG-H program continues to serve 69 counties in the state of Wisconsin.
 The remaining 3 counties receive direct assistance from HUD.
 This approach ensures all LMI households have access to housing resources.
-Additionally, DEHCR used CDBG-SOAR funds to increase access to SSI/SSDI benefits for those living with mental health issues.

 DEHCR will continue efforts to ensure maximum state coverage with program resources.
 Currently, the HOME-HHR program serves 65 counties through Wisconsin that do not receive HOME funds directly.
 The program will also continue to review grantee allocations to best serve the 65 counties.
 DEHCR continues to collaborate with WHEDA, HUD, USDA Rural Development, and the US Department of Commerce-Economic Development Administration to address special housing needs throughout the state.